 We would like to thank Daria for taking the time to do this interview with us and give us some insight into how this step forward happened.

-It remains to be seen if the inclusion of the new code will make it easier to develop therapies that directly target aging; however, as we suggested in an earlier article, progress will continue regardless.
+It remains to be seen if the inclusion of the new code will make it easier to develop therapies that directly target aging; however, progress will continue regardless.
 Naturally, we are in favor of anything that could make that progress easier, and we hope that these positive changes will encourage the pharmaceutical industry to throw its weight behind research focused on targeting the aging processes.
 Time will tell.

 The, L. D. E. (2018).
 Opening the door to treating ageing as a disease.
 The lancet.
 Diabetes & endocrinology, 6(8), 587.